 Those customs will be part of the new picture, and nobody knows whether those will remain forever or not.
 So we better make a long-term plan.
 With that, we can achieve more significance, remain relevant, and even transform ourselves with long-lasting success.
 If we can’t keep up with such a lifestyle, there is a chance that our presence won’t last.

 2. Deconstruct old system

 Pandemic forces us to replace rules, regulations, and habits that we glorified in the past.
 Let’s say a 9-5 WFO routine.
 We have all had to acknowledge the benefits of flexible working, and to the naysayers’ surprise, it works pretty well.
 In many cases, WFH is more efficient.
+According to Business New Daily, Allowing employees to work remotely can increase their productivity.
+Research shows that employees working remotely can save $4,500 on commuting costs annually.
 We have all clawed back time that was sacrificed to the daily commute, and despite the challenges of home educating, the benefits to parents have been indisputable.

 Our courage to the swift policy is the key since a new problem will never be solved with an old method.
 Do we want to return to the old business norm that produced millions of workers who only paycheck away from bankruptcy?
 Should we re-embrace the fragile economic model that it crumbled as soon as city centers are locked down?
 Are we delighted with what we had before?
 Rapid changes in economics, science, technology, and politics due to coronavirus have ensured that none of us has seen a stable, steady-state in our lifetimes.